BEC World: Moving forward

-A giant leap for channel 3
+A giant leap for Channel 3

 From 2005 to 2012, Channel 3 moved to its current headquarters, owned by BEC World, at Maleenont Tower, located at 3199 Rama IV Road, Khlong Toei, Bangkok.
 Tower M1 serves as the office, while Tower M2 is the broadcasting operation center.
 The station upgraded its system to digital, using Digital SD equipment and video servers for advertising and promotions.
 Channel 3 also enhanced satellite transmission using Thaicom 2 with Digital MPEG-2 and switched some stations from VHF(Very-high Frequencies) to UHF(Ultra-high frequency) for better broadcast quality.

 In 2007, Channel 3 signed a contract for a Digital News Studio and expanded satellite channels to improve news programs.
 By 2012, it introduced MAM (Media Asset Management) for production control and quality enhancement, preparing for HDTV (High-definition television) broadcasts and improving signal compression standards to AVC-Intra for international-standard programming and news.

-Entering digital TV era 2012 – present
+Entering Digital Television era 2012 – present

 Since 2012, Channel 3 has transitioned into the digital TV era, following the National Broadcasting and Telecommunications Commission (NBTC)'s digital switchover plan.
 In 2014, BEC-Multimedia won Channel 13 for Family Program, Channel 28 for Standard Definition (SD) Programs and Channel 33 for High Definition (HD Program).Due to slower-than-expected advertising market growth, the company returned licenses for channels 13 and 28 in 2019, retaining only channels 3 and 33.

 Over 50 years, Channel 3 has continuously improved its technology and broadcast quality, upgrading equipment to modern standards and consistently delivering a diverse and informative lineup to satisfy its audience.